 In 2004, when I found out I was to deploy to Iraq, I started to paint as a way to cope with my angst and fear.
 I created this oil painting as a premonition of a more philosophical aspect.
-Intimatated, isolated and vulnerable with only my M16 to protect me.
+Intimated, isolated and vulnerable with only my M16 to protect me.

 I was assigned to a combat engineer company with damn good soldiers.
-Friends, not so much.
+Leadership and friends, not so much.
 Not because they were all bad, but because I was a female.
 Unfortunately, the only woman in my platoon for most of the year.
 Having the rank of Staff Sergeant recognized me as unrelatable, at best, to 75% of them on any given day.
-Many of those were spent in mental isolation, and eight hours of each day in physical isolation.
+Many of those days unfortunately were spent in mental isolation.

 The exclusion could have had something to do with a lack of time.
 We were so exhausted and busy it was hard to connect with anyone.
 Unquestionably, it was out of respect for my husband.
 I was a newly married 27 year old that desperately wanted a family of my own, so I wasn’t tempted to do anything that may alter that course.

 As much as that time in my life hurt, I wouldn’t change being a soldier for my country.
-My intuition has always been strong and entering the Army was one of the best decisions I ever made.
-I met my husband and ultimately ended up with two of the most precious children, more than I could ever imagined them to be.
+Would my life have been easier?
+Probably.
+My intuition has always been strong and entering the Army was one of the best decisions I ever made for the mere fact that I met my husband and ultimately ended up with two of the most precious children, more than I could ever imagined them to be.

 I also want to respectively state that I was blessed to have had those military guys in my life.
 Even if we weren’t bros.
-I hold them in my heart with the highest respect.
+Although it takes a lot of compassion and understanding to hold them in my heart with the highest respect.
 Many of which probably struggle with survivors guilt after losing an exceptional young man in our company.
 His name was SGT Joseph Nurre.
 Read about him here.
 We may not have been perfect but, We ‘got er done’.